MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-schedule-scan.md

 > [!IMPORTANT]
-> Scheduled scans will not run at the scheduled time while the device is asleep.
-They will instead run once the device resumes from sleep mode.
+> Scheduled scans do not run at the scheduled time while the device is asleep.
+Instead, scheduled scans run when the device resumes from sleep mode.
-> If the device is turned off, the scan will run at the next scheduled scan time.
+> If the device is turned off, the scan runs at the next scheduled scan time.

 > [!TIP]
 > Do you want to learn more?
 Engage with the Microsoft Security community in our Tech Community: [**Microsoft Defender for Endpoint Tech Community**](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/bd-p/MicrosoftDefenderATP).